The original shareholders of Adelaide Arcade Pty Ltd were:

 Hermann Koeppon Carl Wendt

 Naturally, like all old buildings, Adelaide Arcade is believed to own a resident ghost!
-The Adelaide Arcade caretaker, called a Beadle, in the early years of the 1900’s came to a nasty end, having his head mutilated in the electricity generator.
+Francis Cluney, the Adelaide Arcade Beadle (Caretaker) in the early years of the 1900’s came to a nasty end, having his head mutilated in the electricity generator.
 The newspaper report of the time was quite graphic in every detail.
 There have been intermittent reports over the years of sightings, strange footsteps, objects being moved from where they belong, and other strange phenomena which cannot be explained.
-Adelaide Arcade is a beautiful historic building and the current owners are endeavouring to recapture the historic influence to show off her finer points.